-Gbajabiamila: Nigeria to Launch Landmark National Single Trade Window March 27
+Gbajabiamila: Nigeria To Launch Landmark National Single Trade Window March 27

 Deji Elumoye in Abuja

-Chief of Staff (CoS) to the President, Hon Femi Gbajabiamila, has disclosed that Nigeria will launch the highly anticipated National Single Window (NSW) platform on March 27.
+Chief of Staff (CoS) to the President, Hon Femi Gbajiamila, has disclosed that Nigeria will launch the highly anticipated National Single Window (NSW) platform on March 27.

 He described the move as a “monumental” step in transforming the country’s trade ecosystem.